nhamlh/personal-web/README.md

 # Create mailbox named hi
 stalwart-cli --url https://localhost:8080 account create --addresses hi@nhamlh.me hi $MAILBOX_PASSWD
 ```

+### Email setup
+While services are spawned automatically using Ansible, the email server need some manual steps to function.

+### DNS

 #### Reverse DNS
 We need reverse DNS for our public IP.
 However, Terraform provider doesn't support such setting yet thus we'll need to configure it manually.
 For AWS, go to EC2 service, select Elastic IP tab, search for our EIP  then click Update reversed DNS to update.